VeerendraPappala/An-Article-A-Day/README.md

 * This article aims to introduce the basics of Graph Neural Network and two more advanced algorithms, DeepWalk and GraphSage.
 * Article - [Day-25](https://towardsdatascience.com/a-gentle-introduction-to-graph-neural-network-basics-deepwalk-and-graphsage-db5d540d50b3)

+## Day-26 | An Excessively Deep Dive Into Natural Gradient Optimization

+* All modern deep learning models are trained using gradient descent.
+At each step of gradient descent, your parameter values begin at some starting point, and you move them in the direction of greatest loss reduction.
+* You do this by taking the derivative of your loss with respect to your whole vector of parameters, otherwise called the Jacobian.
+* However, this is just the first derivative of your loss, and it doesn’t tell you anything about curvature, or, how quickly your first derivative is changing.
+* More about article is below